openearth/coastal-image-archive/roles/dim/README.md

 ```
 dim_source_directory: # path of source data at remote site
 dim_target_directory: # path at dim server to store retrieved data
+images_database: # database name to store the image details in
 dim_sites:
   - id: # name of remote site
     hostname: # hostname of remote site server